MatthewRizzo/tax_estimater/README.md

 [boostrap.sh](https://github.com/MatthewRizzo/mattrizzo_devops/blob/main/bootstrap.sh)
 script.

-Run it with `sudo ./boostrap.sh`, and everything will
+Run it with `sudo ./boostrap.sh`, and everything will be installed.